 Myron's explanation for how Jet was discovered, although somewhat fantastical, is quite complex.

-Sliding Scale of Idealism Versus Cynicism: Slightly towards idealism, unbelievably.
+Sliding Scale of Idealism Versus Cynicism: Amazingly, the series is slightly idealistic.
 Yes, the world has burned in nuclear fire and is host to all manner of unsavory characters and vicious animals who will kill you or worse.
 But civilization has endured, is rebuilding, and there is still goodness and virtue in the hearts of some.
 And if you play a good character, the good will eventually overcome the evil.
 There's a reason why tropes like Earn Your Happy Ending exist.

 In New Vegas, there is neither a definitive Big Bad nor a definitive Definitely Final Dungeon, so instead you get Ulysses, who is a Foil to the main character, and the fact that he is willing to nuke all of civilization back to the stone age marks him as one of the main antagonists of the game.
 Even if you stop the launch, the nukes still go off.